Constructive vote of no confidence: 1972: Rainer Barzel vs. Willy Brandt (failed vote)

-On 27 April 1972, an attempt to vote Chancellor Willy Brandt (SPD) out of office by opposition leader Rainer Barzel (CDU) failed by only two votes.
+On 27 April 1972, an attempt to oust Chancellor Willy Brandt (SPD) in favour of opposition leader Rainer Barzel (CDU) failed by only two votes.
 This came as a surprise since it was known that several members of the SPD-FDP coalition strongly opposed Brandt's Ostpolitik and the government no longer had a clear majority after several deputies either switched over to the opposition or announced they would vote for the no-confidence motion.
 The numerous defections theoretically dropped the coalition to just 246 votes.
 The opposition nominally had 250, one vote over the 249 needed to topple Brandt.

 The voting was influenced by tactics.
 The law on Bundestag Rules of Procedure specifies that the Chancellor is elected in a secret ballot, which applies in the motion of no confidence as well.
-To hamper their “faithless” deputies from voting for Barzel, the leadership of the SPD urged them not to participate in the vote; since a majority of all deputies is needed for a successful vote, not participating has the same effect as voting no, and it can be checked or enforced unlike secret ballot.
+To hamper their "faithless" deputies from voting for Barzel, the leadership of the SPD urged them not to participate in the vote; since a majority of all deputies is needed for a successful vote, not participating has the same effect as voting no, and it can be checked or enforced unlike secret ballot.
 Only the members of government and a few protesting coalition deputies (several from FDP, only Günter Müller from SPD) went to the voting booth, the first to ensure that dissenting deputies from CDU might remain secret.

 Despite this, Brandt believed he was finished, and the SPD had girded itself to be consigned to opposition.
 A number of unions went on strike in anticipation of Brandt's defeat.
 In the end, only 260 votes were cast: 247 with yes, 10 with no, 3 abstaining; the remaining 236 were either absent or invalid.
 It was thus clear that the missing votes were within the CDU faction.
 In June 1973, CDU member Julius Steiner admitted to Der Spiegel magazine to have abstained from voting.
 Later, he claimed to have received 50,000 DM in return from one of the leading SPD figures, Karl Wienand.
 Leo Wagner of the CSU was suspected to have received a bribe as well, but conclusive evidence could not be found.
 After the 1990 German reunification, it became clear that the bribe money that was offered to several CDU politicians came from the East German Stasi (secret police), who at the time saw a need for Brandt to stay in power.
 That is somewhat ironic since Brandt's Ostpolitik is today seen as one of the major steps that eventually led to the implosion of East Germany in 1989.
 Brandt in turn would resign only two years later over the Guillaume affair which involved one of his personal assistants having been a Stasi spy.

 However, as the government was no longer backed by a majority in parliament, on 22 September, Chancellor Brandt proposed a Motion of confidence to the Bundestag.
 He lost intentionally to make way for the 1972 West German federal election in November, which he won decisively.